mrbmahdavi/product-purchase-prediction/README.md

 ### 5. Training the Model
 - Used `LogisticRegression` from `sklearn.linear_model`.
+- The K-NN classifier is trained on the training set with 5 neighbors and the Minkowski distance metric.
 - Trained the model on the scaled training data.

 ### 6. Making Predictions